 Laboratory diagnosis

-Culture and isolation of anaerobic organisms are not easy due to their fastidious nature.
-Proper collection and transport of the sample are of utmost importance to increase their recovery.
+The culture and isolation of anaerobic organisms are not accessible due to their fastidious nature.
+Proper collection and transport of the sample are of utmost importance to increase their recovery whenever samples are shipped to a reference laboratory.

 Commonly used methods for anaerobic bacterial cultures are: